-Figure 5-6 Query Page
+Figure 6-8 Query Page

-- 3. Click the link, Click here to create a new Query.
-The Name the Query page appears. - 4.
+- 2. Select Click here to create a new Query.
+The link becomes active. - 3.
+Click the link, Click here to create a new Query.
+The Add Query wizard appears and displays the Name the Query page. - 4.
 Enter the name, resource ID, and description of the query.
-In this example, the query must retrieve only Canadian accounts.
-Enter the following values: - Name CanadaAccounts - Resource ID CanadaAccounts - Description Query for New Simple Report in User Guide
+The query in this example retrieves only Mexican accounts.
+Enter the following values: - Name MexicoAccounts - Resource ID MexicoAccounts - Description Query for example in User Guide